bgipson/ComplXML/README.txt

 - Click on the test case you want to switch to using the side bar.

 5.How to publish your XML file:
-- Click on the "Click to Make XML File" button.
+- Click on the "Click to Save XML File" button.
 - This will open a file save dialog box.
 - Give a name to your XML file and save it in the same directory as your ASM file.